chingu-voyages/V15-solo-vansi42/README.md

 - High scores table
 - Add a message whenever there are no more moves available

-# Please feel free to contact me if you have anu question, remarks or a craving for noodles soup! 🍲
+Please feel free to contact me if you have any question, remarks or a craving for noodles soup! 🍲